oranenj/repmgr/docs/README.md

     [2016-01-07 17:21:28] [NOTICE] you can now start your PostgreSQL server [2016-01-07 17:21:28] [HINT] for example : pg_ctl -D /path/to/node2/data/ start

-This will clone the PostgreSQL data directory files from the primary, including `postgresql.conf` and `pg_hba.conf` files, and additionally automatically create the `recovery.conf` file containing the correct parameters to start streaming from the primary server.
-Make any adjustments to the configuration files now, then start the standby PostgreSQL server.
+This will clone the PostgreSQL data directory files from the primary using PostgreSQL's pg_basebackup utility.
+A `recovery.conf` file containing the correct parameters to start streaming from the primary server will be created automatically, and unless otherwise the `postgresql.conf` and `pg_hba.conf` files will be copied.

+Make any adjustments to the configuration files now, then start the standby server.

 ### Verify replication is functioning